Corporation Tax Changes To Know

 Bad debts

 Debtors should be reviewed in detail so that any impairments or provisions can be made for bad debtors.
-It is important that evidence is kept showing that the circumstances giving rise to the provision or write-off were in existence at the balance sheet date.
+Evidence must be kept showing that the circumstances giving rise to the provision or write-off were in existence at the balance sheet date.

-We suggest attaching the documentation to the journal or transaction in your accounting record, to show the support of your decision to either write off bad debt, or raise a provision for bad debt.
+We suggest attaching the documentation to the journal or transaction in your accounting record to show the support for your decision to either write off bad debt or raise a provision for bad debt.

 Stock